quicksilversel/quicksilversel/README.md

 🌱 Soon-to-be front end engineer from 2023 in Japan 🇯🇵

-📚 Undergraduate student in computer science at KAIST.

 🎨 My profile icon was made by [my very talented friend](https://instagram.com/rina__chan_)!

 ### languages and tools